 - Verify the listing to gain control and either merge or remove the listing.

 - A duplicate listing is verified but you don’t have control.

-- This one ends in a call to Google.
-You’ll need to contact the search engine support team, who will contact the listing owner.
+- You’ll need to claim and verify the listing in question, see detailed instructions here.
 If in one week there is no response, Google should allow you to claim the listing and you can merge or delete the duplicate listing.